Flying cars are closer than you think

 "We did it in a partnership model because it's really too much for one company to do alone," he said.

 Part of me believes the future of flying cars is just around the corner and Uber will be the company to play a strong part in getting us there.
-I believe in the technology, I believe in the experience and and I recognise the expertise of the old guard Uber has brought on board.
-I also believe necessity will force our hand -- whether it's the need to get off fossil fuels and go electric, or the need to expand upwards and use new technologies as our cities start to sprawl and roads choke with traffic.
+I believe in the technology, I believe in the experience and and I recognize the expertise of the old guard Uber has brought on board.
+I also believe necessity will force our hand -- whether it's the need to get off fossil fuels and go electric, or the need to expand upward and use new technologies as our cities sprawl and roads choke with traffic.

 But part of me is also trying to see the future, beyond the Silicon Valley hype.
 To work out which city it is I'm flying over, or where my Skyport destination will be, or to simply make out the faces of the passengers opposite me.